Co-Chairs

 Healthcare Lead: Rebecca Sleeper, PharmD

-Sarah is a fourth-year medical student at St. George’s University and has been involved with SGHC since July 2023.
+Sarah is a 1st-year Internal Medicine Resident at Creighton University in Omaha.
+She has been involved with SGHC since July 2023.
 She initially oversaw factsheet development but soon became involved with the many moving parts.
 Her main focus is on educational materials, and she has been instrumental in advancing the factsheet project and the newly added ScholarRx Brick project.
 Sarah also onboards new students and assists in SGHC abstracts/publications/presentations.
 She is very involved with and holds leadership positions in other AMWA initiatives: PATH, GVS, and DV.
 Outside of medicine, you can find her trying out a new recipe, creating art, making jewelry, scuba diving, and preparing for agility competitions with her golden retrievers.
-In July, Sarah will start an internal medicine residency and is excited to integrate SGBM into her patient care and to continue advocating for SGBM inclusion in education.

 Fundraising & Communications